Getting Started Guide for New Users

 Before you can log a Maintenance Ticket or schedule an Inspection, you need to load some basic information concerning the portfolio of properties that you are managing:

-- Load Complexes - click here to see how
+- Load Asset Groups - click here to see how

 - Load Properties - click here to see how